mflova/mflova-coding-guidelines/python/general.md

 ### Weak vs strong references

-Gaarbage collector will collect those objects whose strong references count is 0.
+Garbage collector will collect those objects whose strong references count is 0.
 If this object has weak references pointer to it, they will be deleted as well.
 These are used to avoid memory leaks.
 You can create a new weakref as:

 ```
 weakref.ref(object)
 ```

 In case you need to store this object as a key in a dictionary, being this one a weak reference, this `weakref` module also implements a special dictionary for it:

 ```
 dct = WeakKeyDictionary()